12 Things Every Groom Should Know Before His Wedding Night

 Let’s start with mindset.

 Maybe you know how you want the wedding night to play out.
 Or maybe you don’t.
-And the gap is giving you heartburn as long-drawn as your bride’s walk down the aisle.
+And the gap is giving you heartburn as long as your bride’s walk down the aisle.

 I have good news for you: either place is okay.
 Seriously.
-At least, you are endeavoring to be intentional about your first night of marriage.
+At least, you are trying to be intentional about your first night of marriage.
 That’s a good thing.

-Let’s talk about that mindset shift: things like prior sexual experience, pornography, abuse, cultural portrayals in movies or on television, or negative presentation of sex by society or the Church can color how you expect your wedding night to go.
+Let’s talk about that mindset shift: things like pornography exposure or use, abuse, cultural portrayals in movies or on television, or negative presentation of sex by society and religion, can color your expectations of your wedding night.

-That means you have to shift from “I know it all” or “I know nothing” to “I am ready to learn.”
-Great lovers are good students and that learning posture levels the ground for everyone.
+That means you have to shift from “I know it all/I know nothing” to “I am ready to learn.”
+Good lovers are good students and that learning posture levels the ground for everyone.

 Pro Tips